joseasoler/trading-options/README.md

 ![Mod settings image](Preview/ui.png?raw=true)

-By using the UI, you can easily change:
+By tweaking the settings of this mod you can easily change:

 • How frequently caravans, orbital traders or visitors will arrive at the colony.